How much will be paid

 Where to use this item

-- in areas targeted for the reduction of water pollution from agriculture
+- in areas targeted for the reduction of water and air pollution from agriculture

 - for roofing an existing above ground circular store